-Paul D. Wachter is the founder and chief executive officer of Main Street Advisors.
-Founded in 1997, Main Street Advisors provides a wide range of financial, strategic, business-building and asset management advisory services to a select group of high-net worth individuals and companies, primarily in the entertainment and sports industries.
+Paul D. Wachter is the founder and CEO of Main Street Advisors.
+Founded in 1997, Main Street Advisors provides a wide range of financial, strategic, business-building, and asset-management advisory services to a select group of high-net-worth individuals and companies, primarily in the entertainment and sports industries.

-Prior to forming Main Street Advisors, from 1993 to 1997 Wachter was managing director and head of Schroder & Co.
-Incorporated’s lodging and gaming group, its sports and leisure group, and Schroder’s West Coast investment banking effort.
-From 1987 to 1993, he was a managing director at Kidder Peabody, where he founded and was responsible for Kidder's hotel, resorts, and leisure group, and he managed Kidder’s real estate group and Kidder Peabody's Los Angeles investment banking group.
-He began his career as an investment banker at Bear, Stearns & Co.
-Inc., covering a variety of industries.
-From 1982 to 1985, he worked at Paul, Weiss, Rifkind, Wharton and Garrison as a tax attorney; and from 1981 to 1982, he clerked for Judge Dorothy W. Nelson on the U.S. Court of Appeals for the 9th Circuit.
+From 1993 to 1997, Wachter worked at Schroder & Co., serving as managing director and head of the company's lodging and gaming and sports and leisure groups, and its West Coast investment banking effort.
+From 1987 to 1993, he was a managing director at Kidder Peabody, where he founded and was responsible for the firm's hotel, resorts, and leisure group, and managed its real estate group and Los Angeles investment banking group.
+He began his career as an investment banker at Bear Stearns, covering a variety of industries.
+From 1982 to 1985, he worked at Paul, Weiss, Rifkind, Wharton & Garrison as a tax attorney, and from 1981 to 1982, he clerked for Judge Dorothy W. Nelson on the U.S. Court of Appeals for the 9th Circuit.